spress/spress.yosymfony.com/src/content/docs/2.0/getting-started.md

   order: 1
 prettify: true
 ---
-This guide will cover topics like:

-* creating a site.
-* writing posts and pages.
-* creating a theme.
+In this guide you will learn how Spress works and how easy is to publish a site.

 ### Requirements {#requirements}